-- The MOHS's main focus areas include ensuring universal health coverage, reducing the burden of communicable diseases, ensuring the availability of quality medicines and equipment, amongst others. - In addition, it also aims to enhance public-private partnerships, alternative health financing, supply chain management, community engagement along with review of healthcare policies.

-- Implications - The MHV has been implemented since 2001 and structured with long-term planning for every 10 years and short-term planning for every 5 years.
-The plan has 9 goals, 28 strategies and action plans. - The first 10-Years-Plan was completed in 2011 with highlighted outcomes such as 1) provided general health screening on township levels and 2) expanded/opened a total of 43 hospitals and healthcare facilities, and second long-term plan is national comprehensive development plan.
+Existi ng Health Development Plans i n Myanmar Кеу Objectives Implications • The MOHS's main focus areas include ensuring universal health coverage, reducing the burden of communicable diseases, ensuring the availability of quality medicines and equipment, amongst others.
+The MHV has been implemented since 2001 and structured with long-term planning for every 10 years and short-term planning for every 5 years.
+The plan has 9 goals, 28 strategies and action plans.
+Myanmar Health Vision 2030 (2001-2030) In addition, it also aims to enhance public-private partnerships, alternative health financing, supply chain management, community engagement along with review of healthcare policies. • The first 10-Years-Plan was completed in 2011 with highlighted outcomes such as 1) provided general health screening on township levels and 2) expanded/opened a total of 43 hospitals and healthcare facilities, and second long-term plan is national comprehensive development plan.

-Key Objectives

-National Comprehensive Development Plan (2011-2020)

-tives \\\\ Implications

-• The MOHS has adopted the

-policies to uplift the health status

-and ensuring health and longevity

-for the citizens, to strive for

-sustainable development of the healthcare services in accordance by improving the determinants health development programs agreements and commitments, and to accelerate the health sector development in line with the ASEAN Economic Community.

-health,

-appropriately

-international

-international standards

-implementing

-according to

-- The plan has introduced new medium- and long-term planning tools based on reforms since 2011.
-The Framework for Economic and Social Reforms (FESR) identifies policy priorities for the period 2012 to 2015. - It acts as a framework for the fifth Five-Year-Plan (2011-12 to 2015-16).
+Кеу Objectives Implications National Comprehensive Development Plan (2011-2020) The MOHS has adopted the policies to uplift the health status and ensuring health and longevity for the citizens, to strive for sustainable development of the healthcare services in accordance with international standards by improving the determinants of health, implementing health development programs appropriately according to international declarations, agreements and commitments, and to accelerate the health sector development in line with the ASEAN Economic Community.
+The plan has introduced new medium- and long-term planning tools based on reforms since 2011.
+The Framework for Economic and Social Reforms (FESR) identifies policy priorities for the period 2012 to 2015.
+It acts as a framework for the fifth Five-Year-Plan (2011-12 to 2015-16).
 However, financial regulations and public finances are still in need of further reform.

-National Health Plan (2017-2021)

-- The main aim of the NHP is to extend access to a Basic Essential Package of Health Services (EPHS) to the entire population by 2020 while increasing financial protection.
-The Basic EPHS emphasises the critical role of primary healthcare and the delivery of essential services and interventions at township level and below, starting with the community. - Considerable efforts will need to go into the strengthening of the health system to support effective delivery of quality services and interventions.
+National Health Plan (2017-2021) The main aim of the NHP is to extend access to a Basic Essential Package of Health Services (EPHS) to the entire population by 2020 while increasing financial protection.
+The Basic EPHS emphasises the critical role of primary healthcare and the delivery of essential services and interventions at township level and below, starting with the community.
+Considerable efforts will need to go into the strengthening of the health system to support effective delivery of quality services and interventions.
 These efforts will largely be organised along four pillars, namely human resources, infrastructure, service delivery and health financing.

-- The plan was finalised in December 2016 and covers a period of four fiscal years, from 2017-18 to 2020-21. - Some highlighted outcomes will include 1) finalised contents of the Basic EPHS, and 2) increased investment in the expansion of townships' capacity to deliver the Basic EPHS by improving service availability and readiness in the first 70 townships.
-The secondyear NHP (2018-2019) is currently in the review process.
+The plan was finalised in December 2016 and covers a period of four fiscal years, from 2017-18 to 2020-21.
+Some highlighted outcomes will include 1) finalised contents of the Basic EPHS, and 2) increased investment in the expansion of townships' capacity to deliver the Basic EPHS by improving service availability and readiness in the first 70 townships.
+The second-year NHP (2018-2019) is currently in the review process.